sznfng/sznfng.github.io/teaching.md

 ---
 ## Textbook

-The current version of the Intro to syntax textbook I am writing can be downloaded [here](files/Introduction_to_syntax_textbook_complete.pdf).
+The current version of an Intro to syntax textbook I am writing can be downloaded [here](files/Introduction_to_syntax_textbook.pdf).
 Criticism more than welcome!

 ## 2025 LSA Summer Institute